 We can help you explore treatment options, find the right rehab center, and design a plan that meets your needs.

-What Are The Side Effects Of Oxycodone Abuse?
+What Are The Side Effects Of Taking Oxycodone Medication?

 When oxycodone is taken as prescribed, the side effects tend to be mild.
 It’s an abuse of the drug that causes adverse side effects, especially when combined with abuse of other substances.
 Side effects of oxycodone abuse may include: